matrix-org/matrix.org/content/blog/2017/09/2017-09-19-matrix-riot-for-cryptocurrency-communities.md

 **Ability to disable DMs and room invites.** Architecturally Matrix lets you prevent users who use a given server from receiving invites (the homeserver can just autoreject the invites, based on some set of rules). <del>We're currently putting together a quick demo to show this off in the Synapse server implementation, but it boils down to having an option to cancel invites <a href="https://github.com/matrix-org/synapse/blob/5a7f561a9bff5163ce7fce719eea083cdd0eabd9/synapse/handlers/federation.py#L1066">here</a> (federated) and <a href="https://github.com/matrix-org/synapse/blob/e5ae386ea4112ec91b47de339a3c8a4e034898c0/synapse/handlers/room_member.py#L243">here</a> (local).</del>
  Check out the demo below!

 **Ability to filter content.** Similarly, Matrix architecturally lets a given server filter out messages based on content or some other pattern from being received by its users. <del> We're also putting together a demo of this too in Synapse, which boils down to redacting inappropriate events <a href="https://github.com/matrix-org/synapse/blob/e5ae386ea4112ec91b47de339a3c8a4e034898c0/synapse/federation/federation_base.py#L119">here</a> (federated) and <a href="https://github.com/matrix-org/synapse/blob/e5ae386ea4112ec91b47de339a3c8a4e034898c0/synapse/handlers/message.py#L239">here</a> (local).
-The demo isn't quite ready yet but we'll update this &amp; yell when it is.</del>
+The demo isn't quite ready yet but we'll update this & yell when it is.</del>
  Check out the demo below!

 <strong>UPDATE</strong>